inovex/elements/packages/elements/src/components/ino-table/readme.md

 > The component is based on the [mdc-data-table](https://github.com/material-components/material-components-web/tree/master/packages/mdc-data-table).

 ## Usage
 The table itself is a wrapper component around native `tr` and `td`.
 It renders a native `table` element itself and provides the styling for rows and column cell.
-As a sidenode it should be said, that having separate `ino-table-row` and `ino-table-header-cell` components would be the more consistent way with respect to the other components (for instance select or radio buttons).
+As a side note it should be said, that having separate `ino-table-row` and `ino-table-header-cell` components would be the more consistent way with respect to the other components (for instance select or radio buttons).
 However, in large tables, rendering thousands of elements would be a massive overhead for mainly styling purposes.

-Nontheless, a separate `ino-table-header-cell` element contains all the sorting and searching behaviour you may need to make more your tables more intelligent.
+Nonetheless, a separate `ino-table-header-cell` element contains all the sorting and searching behaviour you may need to make more your tables more intelligent.

 ### Web Component